 - 4.3.
 Each of those breaches commenced within the timescale that the 2003 Penalty Statement applies to.
-The Authority recognises that instances of the breaches will also have occurred after November 2014 and may therefore fall within the scope of the 2014 Penalty Statement.
-However, the Authority considers that the overall severity and duration of the breaches largely took place during the period that the 2003 Penalty Statement applied to and has therefore decided to determine the penalty by reference to the 2003 Penalty Statement. - 4.4.
+The Authority recognised that instances of the breaches will also have occurred after November 2014 and may therefore fall within the scope of the 2014 Penalty Statement.
+However, the Authority considered that the overall severity and duration of the breaches largely took place during the period that the 2003 Penalty Statement applied to and therefore decided to determine the penalty by reference to the 2003 Penalty Statement. - 4.4.
 In this case the breaches of the CHRs were not remedied by December 2014 but continued in 2015 with reducing severity.
-Improvements in measurable outcomes for domestic customers suggest that during 2015 the breach is not ongoing.
-However the Authority finds that there are continuing breaches of regulations 4(6), 7(1)(a) and 10(2) but is of the view that if the 30 June 2016 targets are met then this will demonstrate that npower will have moved fully into compliance. - 4.5.
+Improvements in measurable outcomes for domestic customers suggested that during 2015 the breach was not ongoing.
+However the Authority found that there are continuing breaches of regulations 4(6), 7(1)(a) and 10(2) but is of the view that if the 30 June 2016 targets are met then this will demonstrate that npower will have moved fully into compliance. - 4.5.
 The Authority is required to carry out all its functions, including the taking of any decision as to the imposition of a penalty, in the manner which it considers is best calculated to further its principal objective, having regard to its other duties.

-7The Electricity Act 1989 (section 3A) and the Gas Act 1986 (section 4AA) set out the Authority's principal objective for energy regulation, thereby defining the purpose of Ofgem's activities as to protect the interests of
+7The Electricity Act 1989 (section 3A) and the Gas Act 1986 (section 4AA) set out the Authority's principal objective for energy regulation, thereby defining the purpose of Ofgem's activities as to protect the interests of existing and future consumers, wherever appropriate by promoting competition.
+The Energy Act 2010 amended the principal objective to clarify that the interests of consumers should be taken as a whole.

 4.6.
-In deciding whether it is appropriate to impose a financial penalty, the Authority has considered all the circumstances of the case including, but not limited to, the specific matters set out in the 2003 Penalty Statement and representations made by npower.
+In deciding whether it was appropriate to impose a financial penalty, the Authority considered all the circumstances of the case including, but not limited to, the specific matters set out in the 2003 Penalty Statement and representations made by npower.
 These matters are examined in detail below.